Popular hunting states are in overdrive studying the effects of chronic wasting disease.

 Rossman urged that hunters shouldn’t consider the collared deer an added trophy.

-“Treating these collared deer as you normally would will be the only way we get accurate data,” he said.
+“Treating these collared deer as you normally would be the only way we get accurate data,” he said.

 The post Minnesota and South Dakota Working Hard to Understand CWD Impact appeared first on Wide Open Spaces.